Chris Wallace: 1975–1988: Network journalism debut at NBC News

-1989–2003: ABC News
+1989–2003: ABC News correspondent

-Primetime Live and Nightline

 Wallace left NBC in late 1988 for ABC.
 Sam Donaldson, ABC's outgoing chief White House correspondent, said he was "delighted" and "very pleased" that Wallace, his journalistic rival, would be joining the network saying, "I've always liked his work, I think he's going to be a plus."
 At ABC News, Wallace was the senior correspondent for Primetime Live and occasionally hosted Nightline.
-During the Persian Gulf War in 1991, he reported from Tel Aviv on the Iraqi Scud missiles attacks.
-At the time, the Israeli government did not want to advertise where the Scuds landed, to prevent the Iraqis from making adjustments to their launchers.
-On one episode of Nightline, Wallace started describing the location in Tel Aviv where a Scud missile landed.
+During the Persian Gulf War in 1991, he reported from Tel Aviv on the Iraqi Scud missile attacks.
+At the time, the Israeli government did not want to advertise where the Scuds landed to prevent the Iraqis from adjusting their launchers.
+On one episode of Nightline, Wallace started describing the location where a Scud missile landed in Tel Aviv.
 Host Ted Koppel cut him off and asked him to point to a general area rather than give a specific location.